On Dal

 On Dal (died 590), commonly referred to by Koreans as "On Dal the Fool" (babo ondal (바보 온달)), was a Goguryeo General and the husband of Princess Pyeonggang.

 A legend tells that he was unusually tall, his face was handsome, and he had a good heart.
 His family was poor, so he begged for his mother.
-Though of middle-class origin, he later married King Pyeongwon of Goguryeo's daughter Princess Pyeonggang and then become a general.
+Though of middle-class origin, he later married Princess Pyeonggang, a daughter of King Pyeongwon of Goguryeo, and then become a general.
 He died bravely leading the Goguryeo garrison in 590 at Achasanseong Fortress during a battle against the Silla army.